 - 1. They can be project partner (co-financed by the Interreg funds) and participate in a project under all missions and irrespective of the legal status of the partner but cannot act as LP. - 2.
 During the assessment phase, a confirmation of the eligibility and of the legal status of the partners located within the EU but outside the Programme cooperation area will be requested to the competent national authorities.
 The responsible authority of the respective EU Member State shall provide a written confirmation to the JS Failure to do so will result in the exclusion of the partner from the project. - 3.
 In case of project approval, an agreement on management, control and audit responsibilities will have to be signed between the Managing Authority and the relevant EU Member State or Regional competent authority.
-The time limit to get this agreement will be of maximum 6 months after the project approval (and in any case before the submission of the first payment claim). the partner might be excluded from the project and their expenditure, if any, would be lost.
+The time limit to get this agreement will be of maximum 6 months after the project approval17 (and in any case before the submission of the first payment claim) otherwise the partner might be excluded from the project and their expenditure, if any, would be lost. - 4.
+Their participation in the project brings added value and expertise to its implementation and benefits the Programme cooperation area.